ViT-DD: Multi-Task Vision Transformer for Semi-Supervised Driver Distraction Detection

 \section{Abstract}

-Driver distraction detection is an important computer vision problem that can play a crucial role in enhancing traffic safety and reducing traffic accidents.
-This paper proposes a novel semi-supervised method for detecting driver distractions based on Vision Transformer (ViT).
-Specifically, a multi-modal Vision Transformer (ViT-DD) is developed that makes use of inductive information contained in training signals of distraction detection as well as driver emotion recognition.
-Further, a self-learning algorithm is designed to include driver data without emotion labels into the multi-task training of ViT-DD.
-Extensive experiments conducted on the SFDDD and AUCDD datasets demonstrate that the proposed ViT-DD outperforms the best state-of-the-art approaches for driver distraction detection by $6.5\%$ and $0.9\%$, respectively.
-Our source code is released at \url{https://github.com/PurdueDigitalTwin/ViT-DD}.
+Ensuring traffic safety and mitigating accidents in modern driving is of paramount importance, and computer vision technologies have the potential to significantly contribute to this goal.
+This paper presents a multi-modal Vision Transformer for Driver Distraction Detection (termed ViT-DD), which incorporates inductive information from training signals related to both distraction detection and driver emotion recognition.
+Additionally, a self-learning algorithm is developed, allowing for the seamless integration of driver data without emotion labels into the multi-task training process of ViT-DD.
+Experimental results reveal that the proposed ViT-DD surpasses existing state-of-the-art methods for driver distraction detection by 6.5\% and 0.9\% on the SFDDD and AUCDD datasets, respectively.